• Resources

 Can you file for workers’ comp after leaving your job?

-If you haven’t started receiving benefits before leaving your job, it is essential to do the following:
+If you haven’t started receiving workers' comp before leaving your job, it is essential to do the following:

-What happens if you get fired while already on workers’ comp?
+What happens if you get fired while on workers’ comp?

-If you get fired when you’re already on workers’ comp, you should continue to receive weekly payments and medical benefits.
+If you get fired when you’re already on workers’ comp, you should continue to receive your payments and medical coverage.
 After the insurance company approves your application and you begin receiving workers’ comp, your benefits are between you and the insurance company — not your employer.

-Any time your income increases while on workers’ comp — like if you move to a job that pays more or start working an additional job — it’s important to notify the insurance company.
+Any time your income increases while on workers’ comp — like if you move to a job that pays more or start working an additional job — notify the insurance company.
 Income changes will affect how much you receive in weekly payments and potentially how much longer your payments last.
+If your income increases and you don't tell the insurance, you may need to pay back some of your benefits.

 Will I lose workers’ comp if I quit my job?